naturalis/cl-provision/ansible/README.md

 ├── roles/
 │   ├── ansible-role-cumulus-common           # Will set common settings, like NTP, Hostname, Timezone, MOTD, hostfile │   ├── ansible-role-cumulus-interfaces       # Will set interfaces and OSPF routing on spine switches and interfaces and PoE on leaf switches
-│   ├── ansible-role-cumulus-uplink           # Will set interfaces and ospf for uplink switches (staging).
 │   ├── ansible-role-cumulus-license          # Can change the license key on the switches (initial setup is done by ZTP).
 │   ├── ansible-role-cumulus-monitoring       # Installs prometheus node_exporter, configures remote syslog and snmp daemon.
 │   ├── ansible-role-cumulus-ptm              # Sets up the Prescriptive Topology Manager with a correct .dot file │   ├── ansible-role-cumulus-users            # Sets up Infra user and removes credentials from cumulus user.
 │   ├── ansible-role-opnsense-api             # Test API on OPNSense firewall.
-│   └── ansible-role-opnsense-config          # Setup config on OPNSense firewall.
+│   ├── ansible-role-opnsense-config          # Setup config on OPNSense firewall.
+│   └── requirements.yml                      # File to install these roles with ansible-galaxy.
 │
 ├── vars/
 │   ├── prod.yml                              # prod specific vars files.
 │   └── staging.yml                           # staging specific vars files.
 │
+├── .gitignore                                # File to keep some stuff secret ;) .
 ├── ansible.cfg                               # default arguments for ansible
 ├── linter.sh                                 # Passes all .yml files through yamllint ($pip install yamllint).
 └── README.md                                 # This file